The Trinity Band

-The Trinity Band (aka TTB) is a five piece musical group founded in 2004 from Derby, England.
+The Trinity Band (aka TTB) is a five-piece musical group founded in 2004 from Derby, England.
 The band consists of Rukus (rapper), Dwaine Hayden (singer), Craig Dawkins (keyboards), James Dawkins (drums) and Pete Sharpe (bass).

+Trinity performed at the 2019 World Youth Day, an event for young people organized by the Catholic Church that reportedly drew 600,000 people to Panama City, Panama.

 In May 2010 the band was a semi-finalist on Sky1's televised music competition Must Be The Music, where they performed the original single "This Must Be Love."
 The single was officially released on 7 September 2010.
 On 23 July 2011 The Trinity Band was chosen as the overall winner of the Live and Unsigned music contest.

 Founding

 The Trinity Band formed in 2004 after cousins James and Craig Dawkins met founding member and rapper Obe Watson (nicknamed Rukus) at a musical church workshop he was facilitating.
 The group soon recruited singer Dwaine Hayden and bassist Pete Sharpe.
 They began writing and performing a combination of R & B, hip hop, and soul.